mirjak/draft-kuehlewind-shmoo-remote-fee/draft-kuehlewind-shmoo-remote-fee.md

 While the principle in RFC3935 is explicitly noting that this principle includes a requirement to open basically all our documents and documentation and making it accessible over the Internet, it was probably written with mainly having mailing interactions in mind when talking about participation.
+This document extends this principle to explicitly cover online participation at meetings.

-This document extends this principle but explicitly covering online participation at meetings.
-As such when a meeting is run only online, there must be a free option to participant without any restrictions to the way of participating.
+In order to fully remove barriers to participation, any free registration option must be clearly documented on the meeting website and registration page.
+If the free option requires additional registration steps, such as applying for a fee waiver, those requirements should be clearly documented.

 # Financial impact